Rohit1217/PixelCNN/README.md

  ![Samples](sample.jpeg)

 ## Future changes/work
-* Cleaning the code to make it more readable and efficieent
+* Cleaning the code to make it more readable and efficient
 * Trying softmax by quantization of pixel
-* Scaling the method to generate color image (We have done it on GPT)
+* Scaling the method to generate color image
 * Implementing the GatedPixelCNN and Attention to increase receptive fields
 * Using PixelCNN as prior on VQ-VAE
 * HyperParameter Search